 In the case of 34-year-old Michael Dwayne Hughes, who killed three Riverside residents in the fatal 2013 car accident, was sentenced to 45 years in prison only last month, as the case had been dragged on by his lawyers for nearly five years.

 Hughes, the drunk driver, was driving with a suspended license and on parole under the influence of alcohol when he made a left turn in front of a PT Cruiser driven by grandmother Le Mason and two children.

 Hughes was convicted of second-degree murder and will spend 45 years in prison, but it will never bring back the lives of three Riverside residents killed in the fatal car crash.

 Background: the car accident took place on Main Street in Colton just outside the Riverside city limits.
 The grandmother and one of the girls died at the scene, and the other girl suffered a brain injury and died a week later.
 The drunk driver was not even injured.

 More than 10,000 people die in car accidents involving an alcohol-impaired driver in the U.S. every year, and this is something to keep in mind the next time you get in your car feeling “fine” even though you drank alcohol or took drugs prior to that.

-And even those who don’t drink and drive should be aware of the disturbing statistics of DUI car crash fatalities in the U.S. After all, you’re sharing the streets of America with millions other people (fact #4: in 2010, adult drove drunk about 112 million times).
+And even those who don’t drink and drive should be aware of the disturbing statistics of DUI car crash fatalities in the U.S. After all, you’re sharing the streets of America with millions of other people (fact #4: in 2010, adults drove drunk about 112 million times).

 When you get into a car accident, let alone a fatal one, it may be overwhelming and practically impossible to come to your senses and act logically and in your best interests.